 Northrop Grumman (NOC) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the defense contractor had lost 1.11% over the past month.
-This has lagged the Aerospace sector's gain of 0.17% and the S&P 500's gain of 0.38% in that time.
+Heading into today, shares of the defense contractor had gained 2.45% over the past month, outpacing the Aerospace sector's gain of 1.67% and the S&P 500's loss of 1.87% in that time.

-NOC will be looking to display strength as it nears its next earnings release, which is expected to be October 24, 2019.
+Investors will be hoping for strength from NOC as it approaches its next earnings release, which is expected to be October 24, 2019.
 The company is expected to report EPS of $4.74, down 27.52% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $8.55 billion, up 5.7% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $8.55 billion, up 5.7% from the prior-year quarter.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $19.64 per share and revenue of $34.01 billion, which would represent changes of -7.92% and +13.01%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $19.64 per share and revenue of $34.01 billion.
+These totals would mark changes of -7.92% and +13.01%, respectively, from last year.

-It is also important to note the recent changes to analyst estimates for NOC.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Any recent changes to analyst estimates for NOC should also be noted by investors.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.06% higher within the past month.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.06% higher.
 NOC currently has a Zacks Rank of #2 (Buy).

-Digging into valuation, NOC currently has a Forward P/E ratio of 18.55.
-This represents a premium compared to its industry's average Forward P/E of 17.72.
+Investors should also note NOC's current valuation metrics, including its Forward P/E ratio of 18.72.
+For comparison, its industry has an average Forward P/E of 17.8, which means NOC is trading at a premium to the group.

 The Aerospace - Defense industry is part of the Aerospace sector.
-This group has a Zacks Industry Rank of 22, putting it in the top 9% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 19, which puts it in the top 8% of all 250+ industries.

 Click to get this free report